MohanGsk/ApplicationInsights-Home/Samples/ConnectionStringDraft.md

 - NodeJS v1.5.0
 - Python v1.0.0

-A connection string can be set by either in code, environment variable, CLI (Java only), or Configuration File.
+A connection string can be set by either in code, environment variable, or Configuration File.

 ### Best practices